Note (typography): Government documents

 The US Government Printing Office Style Manual devotes over 660 words to the topic of footnotes.
 NASA has guidance for footnote usage in its historical documents.

+The Energy Information Administration also published a guide, which itself refers to many more examples and sources.

 Legal writing

 Former Associate Justice Stephen Breyer of the Supreme Court of the United States is famous in the American legal community for his writing style, in which he never uses notes.
 He prefers to keep all citations within the text (which is permitted in American legal citation).
 Richard A. Posner has also written against the use of notes in judicial opinions.
 Bryan A. Garner, however, advocates using notes instead of inline citations.